paco-valdez/popups-blog-post/README.md

 ![](https://raw.githubusercontent.com/pacofvf/popups-blog-post/main/consent-cookie.png)

-*Image by Wordpress Cookie Notice plugin https://wordpress.org/plugins/cookie-notice/*
+*Example of a Privacy Notice popup.
+Image by Wordpress Cookie Notice plugin https://wordpress.org/plugins/cookie-notice/*

 Nowadays, people consent to privacy notices without reading them to be able to access the content they want.